-VANCOUVER, British Columbia (AP) — Canada and Sweden tumbled out of the world junior hockey title chase in stunning quarterfinal collapses, while the United States advanced to the semifinals Wednesday night.
+VANCOUVER, British Columbia (AP) — Canada and Sweden tumbled out of the world junior hockey title chase in stunning quarterfinal collapses, while the United States and Russia advanced to the semifinals Wednesday night.

 Canada fell 2-1 to Finland in overtime after giving up the tying goal in the final minute of regulation and missing a penalty shot early in the extra period.
 Earlier, Sweden dropped a 2-0 decision to Switzerland in Victoria.

-The Americans beat the Czech Republic 3-1 in Victoria to set up a semifinal against the winner of the late quarterfinal between Group A winner Russia and Slovakia.
+The Americans beat the Czech Republic 3-1 in Victoria to set up a semifinal Friday night against Russia, an 8-3 winner over Slovakia in the late game at Rogers Arena.

 Finland will face Switzerland in an unexpected matchup in the other semifinal Friday.

-Aleksi Heponiemi scored for Finland with 47 seconds left in regulation with goalie Ukko-Pekka Luukkonen off for an extra attacker, and Toni Utunen ended it at 5:17 of overtime.
+Aleksi Heponiemi scored for Finland with 47 seconds left in regulation, with a centering pass deflecting in off his leg with goalie Ukko-Pekka Luukkonen off for an extra attacker, and Toni Utunen ended it at 5:17 of overtime.

 “It’s a tough pill to swallow, but you just reflect on what you feel you could have done better as a player or a coach, what you felt you did well as a player or a coach,” Canadian coach Tim Hunter said.
 “That’s how you get better.”

 Luukkonen finished with 23 saves, and Michael DiPietro stopped 32 shots for Canada.

 Luca Hollenstein made 41 saves for Switzerland and Yannick Bruschweiler and Luca Wyss scored.